 When a function f is called many times, or, in presence of semantic unrolling, if f contains large/nested loops, significant time may be spent recording the values taken by the program's variables at each of f's statements.
 If the user knows that these values will not be useful later, ey can instruct the value analysis not to record these with the -no-results-function f option.
 The -no-results-function option can be used several times, to omit the results of several functions.
 The option -no-results can be used to omit all results.
-The time savings can be impressive, as in the following example.
+The time savings can be important, as in the following example.

 '''

-int t[200], i;
+int t[2000], i;

+2

-void unimportant function(void)
+void unimportant_function(void)

 3

 4

-for(i=0; i<200; i++)
+for(i=0; i<2000; i++)

 5

 t[i]=i;

 6

-}

-8
+7

 9

 int main() {

 unimportant_function();

 10

 11

+/ now the important stuff: /

 12

-/ now the important stuff: /

 13

 return t[143];

-14 }

-time frama-c -val nor.c -slevel 200

-[value] Values for function unimportant_function:

-\texttt{t[0]} \in \{0\}

-[1] \in \{1\}

-[199] ∈ {199}

-i~\in~\{200\}

-[value] Values for function main:

-t[0] \in \{0\}

-[1] \in \{1\}

-[199] \in \{199\}

-i \in \{200\}

-\retres \in {143}

-0m7.663s

-user

 '''

+''' t[0] ∈ {0}

+retres ∈ {143}

+user 0m3.238s '''

-Launched with option -slevel 200 so that the value returned by main can be computed precisely, the analysis takes 7 and a half seconds.
+Launched with option -slevel 2001 so that the value returned by main can be computed precisely, the analysis takes 3.2 seconds.
 Contrast with:

-When instructed, with option -no-results-function unimportant_function, that the values for the function unimportant_function do not need to be kept, the value analysis takes less than half a second to produce its results.
+When instructed, with option -no-results-function unimportant_function, that the values for the function unimportant_function do not need to be kept, the value analysis takes less than a second to produce its results.
 This shows that in the earlier analysis, most of the time was not spent in the analysis itself but in recording the values of unimportant_function.

 Note that the function unimportant_function was analyzed with as much precision as before, and that the result for main is as precise as before.
-The recording of some results is omitted, but this does not cause any loss of precision during the analysis1.
+The recording of some results is omitted, but this does not cause any loss of precision during the analysis2.
 The results for unimportant_function are, as expected, unavailable.
-The "outputs" of main (the "outputs" computation is described in chapter 6) cannot be computed, because they depend on the
+The "outputs" of main (the "outputs" computation is described in chapter 6) cannot be computed, because they depend on the outputs of unimportant_function, which require the values of that function to be computed.
+These outputs would automatically be used for displaying only the relevant variables if they were available.
+Instead, all the program's variables are displayed.